prismicio-community/next-minimal-starter/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`next-minimal-starter`](https://github.com/prismicio-community/next-minimal-starter).

-To create a new Next.js with this starter, run the following commands:
+To create a new Next.js project with this starter, run the following commands:

 ```sh
 # Replace my-new-project with a folder name that will be created.